 AJ Gass, Linebacker

 When I think of Joey Moss, a smile automatically follows.
 Joey was such a pure individual, whose outlook on everything was always positive.
 I remember during many a training camp, when my body and mind were both worn thin, every morning as I entered the locker room there was Joey with his cup of coffee and a smile, letting me know, “Look good bud.”
-Those words were all I needed to power me though another gruelling day of training camp.
+Those words were all I needed to power me though another grueling day of training camp.
 Before most games, Joey would come to my locker and let me know exactly what he thought we needed to do to win the game.
 He was never wrong.

 Sue Gilchrist, CEO at Winnifred Stewart Association